 B. Encrypt using one of the Preference Encryption Accounts.
-See Preferences Security Tab, Encryption / Decryption, and HIPAA Encryption / Decryption - Secure Transmission of Patient Data below.
+See Preferences Security Tab, Encryption / Decryption, and HIPAA Encryption / Decryption - Secure Transmission of Patient Data in the following sections.

 NOTE: The recipient of the email MUST have the same Encryption Account definition as the sender.